exasol/pyexasol/doc/user_guide/http_transport.rst

 Export
 """"""""""""""""

-Export data from Exasol into a `pandas.DataFrame`.
+Export data from Exasol into a :class:`pandas.DataFrame`.
 You may use the `callback_params` argument to pass custom options for the pandas `read_csv`_ function.

 .. _read_csv: https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html